-April 13–20: Students entering the competition will submit a video of no more than 3 minutes describing their project.
-These videos will be shared on YouTube for a week of public viewing and voting as Round 1.
-A team designated by each college dean will select a certain number of finalists proportional to the number of submissions from their college to continue to the next round.
-Students may elect to participate only in Round 1; they will be considered for the Fan Favorite category.
+Students entering the competition submitted a video of no more than 3 minutes describing their projects.
+Video submissions were available for public viewing and voting.
+A team designated by each college dean selected a certain number of finalists proportional to the number of submissions from their college to continue to the next round.

-The number of Student Symposium winners from each college will be proportional to the number of submissions.
-Each college will award at least one undergraduate and one graduate student or team as winners.
-Individual submission winners will each receive $300.
-Team submission winners will each receive $600 to be split amongst the team.
+The number of winners from each college was proportional to the number of submissions.
+Each college awarded at least one undergraduate and one graduate student or team as winners.
+Individual submission winners each receive $300.
+Team submission winners each receive $600 to be split amongst the team.

-In addition, each college will recognize at least one “Fan Favorite” winner based on the number of likes on YouTube and input from judges.
-Fan Favorite winners will receive $150 as both individuals and teams.
+In addition, each college recognized one “Fan Favorite” winner based on the number of likes for their video on YouTube and input from judges.
+Fan Favorite winners receive $150 as both individuals and teams.